Director: Jennifer Kent

 The mummy’s curse

-In fact, a couple of films released in 2020 were so good that they made their way on to our extensive, expert-assisted list of the greatest and scariest films ever.
-As with our picks of the best comedy movies or best thrillers, the below list is a proper smorgasbord of horror movies, including genre-busting science fiction like Alien or murderous serial killer thrillers such as The Silence of the Lambs.
-The list is also full of the classics, too, as well as some recent releases that left us terrified.
-To find out which new movie releases made the cut and where demonic Damien from The Omen or rotten Regan from The Exorcist landed, we present the 100 best horror films.
+As with our picks of the best comedy movies or best thrillers, the below list is a proper smorgasbord of horror movies, including genre-busting science fiction like Alien and murderous serial killer thrillers such as The Silence of the Lambs.
+The list is also full of the classics, as well as some recent releases that left us terrified and a generous helping of B-movie monster mania.
+Prepare for many sleepless nights: here are the 100 best horror films of all time.

-Written by Tom Huddleston, Cath Clarke, Dave Calhoun, Phil de Semlyen, David Ehrlich, Joshua Rothkopf and Alim Kheraj
+Written by Tom Huddleston, Cath Clarke, Dave Calhoun, Nigel Floyd, Phil de Semlyen, David Ehrlich, Joshua Rothkopf, Nigel Floyd, Andy Kryza and Alim Kheraj